QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 In particular, tuples do not support item assignment (i.e. ``x[1] = "test"`` would fail)

-Tuples can be constructed with or without parenthesis, which is used for returning multiple values from a function
+Tuples can be constructed with or without parentheses

 .. code-block:: julia